-Webinar: Introduction to the VM0035 Methodology for Reduced Impact Logging (RIL-C) Register Now
+Webinar: Introduction to the VM0035 Methodology for Reduced Impact Logging (RIL-C)

 The Nature Conservancy, working with TerraCarbon, has developed a new methodology to account for the carbon benefits of reduced impact logging (RIL).
 Using VCS’s framework for standardized methods, this new methodology uses a performance method (ie, benchmark) to determine the additionality of and crediting baseline for RIL activities, with a particular focus on timber felling, skidding, and hauling.
 The accompanying module sets out the parameters one would use to credit RIL practices in East and North Kalimantan, Indonesia.